setupyourskills/dew-crumb/README.md

 # Dew Crumb

-🌿 **neorg-dew-crumb** is a minimal, focused [Neorg](https://github.com/nvim-neorg/neorg) extension designed to display a dynamic breadcrumb navigation bar based on the document title and headings.
+🌿 **Dew Crumb** is a minimal, focused [Neorg](https://github.com/nvim-neorg/neorg) extension designed to display a dynamic breadcrumb navigation bar based on the document title and headings.

-This module is part of the [neorg-dew](https://github.com/setupyourskills/neorg-dew) ecosystem.
+This module is part of the [Neorg Dew](https://github.com/setupyourskills/neorg-dew) ecosystem.

 ## Features